Celiac disease is a digestive disorder caused by an abnormal immune reaction to gluten. Celiac disease is also known as:

 - gluten-sensitive enteropathy

 Gluten is a protein found in foods made with wheat, barley, rye, and triticale.
-It is also found in oats that have been processed in plants that handle other grains.
-Gluten can be found in some medicines, vitamins, and lipsticks.
+It is also found in oats that have been made in processing plants that handle other grains.
+Gluten can even be found in some medicines, vitamins, and lipsticks.
+Gluten intolerance, also known as gluten sensitivity, is characterized by the body’s inability to digest or break down gluten.
+Some people with gluten intolerance have a mild sensitivity to gluten, while others have celiac disease which is an autoimmune disorder.

-In celiac disease, the immune reaction to gluten creates toxins.
-These damage the villi, which are tiny finger-like protrusions inside the small intestines.
-Damage to them decreases the body’s ability to absorb nutrients.
-This leads to malnutrition.
+In celiac disease, the immune response to gluten creates toxins that destroy the villi.
+Villi are tiny finger-like protrusions inside the small intestines.
+When the villi become damaged, the body is unable to absorb nutrients from food.
+This can lead to malnutrition and other serious health complications, including permanent intestinal damage.

-Symptoms of celiac disease can involve the intestines and digestive system, but can also affect other parts of the body.
+Celiac disease symptoms usually involve the intestines and digestive system, but they can also affect other parts of the body.
 Children and adults tend to have a different set of symptoms.

 - weight loss